 Counselling and therapy

 If your child needs support to help them understand and manage their feelings, they may benefit from seeing a counsellor or therapist.
-Therapists working with younger children will usually use play and arts activities such as painting, drawing and making things to think with your child about what’s going on.
+Therapists working with younger children will usually do this through play and arts activities such as painting, drawing and making things.

 Getting support from your child’s school